 At other times, people are at a place in their lives where they are experiencing a significant life re-awakening.
 In chosen reflection, they sift significant events from their pasts, and see things differently in retrospect.
 Maybe they should have tried harder to overcome their disappointments and complaints.
 Why and how did they fall out of love anyway?
 What made them leave without searching more deeply for what could have been a more significant connection?
 Now, with more time to evaluate, they realize how much they valued that relationship and realized they might have prematurely bolted.

 Some of the remarkable stories I’ve heard are even more magical.
 People who haven’t seen each other in many months or years run into one another in places neither would have anticipated or expected.
 Or they are told of a prior love by mutual friends who tell them that prior lover is still interested.
 I’ve known couples who found each other when they both joined the same dating site at the same time, not immediately realizing that they have known the person on the other end.

-They ask me how people can tell if a rekindled relationship is just hopeful fantasy or whether they now realized what real love is and how good that past partnership might have become had they known then what they do now.
+They ask me how people can tell whether a rekindled relationship is just hopeful fantasy or a true realization of how good that past partnership might have become, had they known then what they do now.
 How do they distinguish that possibility from wishful thinking driven by current disappointing relationships?

 Here are two examples of magical reconnections that did materialize.

 “On the spur of the moment, I just felt I had to go back home where I grew up.
 I have no idea what drove me.
 It felt like some kind of paranormal experience.
 I hadn’t been back in so long, and the family there had long gone.
 I guess that I just wanted to remember who I was when I still felt excited and hopeful about life and love.